ankullll/codealpha_Calculator/README.md

 Real-time Results: Displays calculation results instantly as you type.

-Clear Functionality: A "C" button to clear the current input and reset the calculator.
+Clear Functionality: A "AC" button to clear the current input and reset the calculator.

 Decimal Support: Perform calculations with floating-point numbers.